top of page

 “The goats in Jericho used to sneeze because of the scent of the incense.
 The women in Jericho did not have to perfume themselves, because of the scent of the incense.
 The bride in Jerusalem did not have to perfume herself because of the scent of the incense.”
 Yoma 39b, Soncino Press Edition

 According to Josephus, Jericho was 150 Roman stadioi (about 18 miles) away.
 The incense quite possibly had a repellent effect on insects also.
-All of Jerusalem was a fragrant aroma to HaShem affecting the entire atmosphere.
+All of Jerusalem was a fragrant aroma to HaShem, affecting the entire atmosphere.
 Amazingly, the Torah compares the incense to prayer,

 “Let my prayer be set before you like incense, the lifting up of my hands like the evening sacrifice.”
 Psalms 141:2